 “One of the things that are true at any stage in a child’s education is that, as a parent, your love, care and support has possibly the biggest positive influence on your child’s achievement,” explains Dr Rosemary Russell, parental maths coach and author of two books on the subject.

 To get you started, let’s look at some ways you can encourage your child to love maths, while you grow in confidence, too:

 At Learning Resources, numbers make us tick.
 We love thinking of new ways to help kids love maths.
 Check out our selection of home and classroom maths resources and be inspired.
-Mums and Dads, you’ve got this sorted!
+Parents, you’ve got this sorted!